 Measurement Reporting.

 Despite the importance of having reliable and valid measures, research has shown that Questionable Measurement Practices (QMPs) are not uncommon.
-QMPs are practices that raise doubts about a measurement’s validity (Flake & Fried, 2020), and have been coined as a conjugate term to Questionable Research Practices (QRPs, John et al., 2012).
-QMPs range from lack of transparency and unclear motivation in choice of measure, to poor justification for modifications of measure and procedure of any sourced measures (Flake & Fried, 2020).
+QMPs are practices that raise doubts about a measurement’s validity (Flake & Fried, 2020), and have been coined as a term analogous to Questionable Research Practices (QRPs, John et al., 2012).
+QMPs range from lack of transparency and unclear motivation in choice of measure, to poor justification for modifications of a measure and procedure of an existing measure (Flake & Fried, 2020).
 More specifically, Flake and Fried (2020) identified six key questions than an article should answer to avoid QMPs: the definition of the construct, how the measure was selected, how the measure was operationalized, how the measure was quantified, whether it was modified or not and why, and the reasons and details of creating a measure if applicable.
 If these questions can be answered based on the reported measurement information, then reporting is sufficiently transparent to promote a more cumulative psychological science.

 Flake et al. (2022) documented QMPs among 100 replications and their respective original articles from the RPP (Open Science Collaboration, 2015).
 They coded the number of measures, the number of items in the measure, and the information that was reported describing the measure and providing evidence justifying its use.
 Besides limited reporting of validity and reliability evidence for the coded measures, Flake et al. (2022) found that several of the measures in the RPP did not report the number of items, the response format, or the scoring of the scale.
 Furthermore, only eight of the 40 translated scales contained validity evidence for the translated version of the scale.
 Measures were similarly modified between original and replication in other ways without evidence showing that the modification did not invalidate the measurement.

 Further findings by Flake et al. (2022) and others (Flake et al., 2017; Shaw et al., 2020) also illustrated how QMPs create challenges for replicating researchers.
 In order to reconstruct the measurement, replication researchers need to know the items that were used, how they were presented to the subjects, and how to compute the scores.
-If the measure is not reconstructed exactly, constructs measured by original and replication may differ. leading to differences in effect size estimates irrespective of the credibility of the original effect.
+If the measure is not reconstructed exactly, constructs measured by original and replication may differ, which may lead to differences in effect size estimates irrespective of the credibility of the original effect.

 Research Contribution.

 Our study investigated the relation of reliability and measurement reporting with replicability, using data and reports from the large scale Many Labs replication projects.
 First, this study expands on the research by Stanley and Spence (2014).
-Our goal was to see whether reliability was related to replication success on empirical replication data.
-Specifically, we investigated whether replicated studies differed in their reliability from non-replicated studies.
+Our goal was to see whether reliability was related to replication success in empirical replication data.
+Specifically, we investigated whether successfully replicated studies differed in reliability from non-replicated studies.
 Stanley and Spence (2014) assumed reliability to be constant across studies, which we know to be an oversimplification.
 Therefore, to add further context to the relation between reliability and replication, this study also investigated the variation in reliability as observed across labs.

 Furthermore, this research conceptually replicates the study by Flake et al. (2022) on QMPs in replications and original research, now in the context of the Many Labs projects.
 We then expand on Flake et al. (2022) by exploring associations between QMPs and the replicability of psychological findings.